 Yankee Jim was known for his criminal activities, which included horse theft and robbery.
 He was arrested and imprisoned multiple times, but he was always able to escape or be released due to technicalities in the law.
 In 1851, he was finally caught and convicted of grand larceny and sentenced to be hanged.

 The Yankee Jim Hanging

 According to legend, Yankee Jim’s execution was a spectacle that drew a large crowd of spectators.
-The hanging took place on a hill overlooking San Francisco Bay, and Robinson was forced to climb a steep hill to reach the gallows.
+The hanging took place on a hill overlooking San Diego, and Robinson was forced to climb a steep hill to reach the gallows.

 He reportedly made a last-minute confession, but it did not save him from his fate.
 He was hanged on September 18th, 1852.

 According to the news article at the time: